BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 <p>
     So God as love replaces the stool of theodicy.
     TODO add an image of the stool crossed out with a diagnonal line or a cross, and an arrow pointing to a heart to the left of the stool (i.e. love replaces the stool).
+    It's not hard to see the love aspect in the quote above from Rabbi Harold Kushner about the story of <i>When Bad Things Happen to Good People</i>.
 </p>

 <p>